sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  # NOTES ON EMBEDDED SYSTEMS SAFETY

-**EMBEDDED SYSTEM**: An embedded system, is a system, that combines software and hardware, also is common that they have some kind of HMI (human machine interface) or UI (User Interface) as displays, keyboards, et cetera.
+**EMBEDDED SYSTEM**: An embedded system, is a system, that combines software and hardware, and also is common, that they have some kind of HMI (human machine interface) or UI (User Interface) as displays, keyboards, et cetera.
 Embedded systems have fixed capabilities but are programmable, and they are designed for a specific function or functions.

-Examples are: industrial equipments, machine's controllers, agricultural, automotive, medical, aeronautical, space systems, telecomunication systems, household apliances, enterntaiment systems, toys, vending machines, measurent systems, security and identity checks, robotics, logistics, production lines ...
+Examples are: industrial equipments, machine's controllers, agricultural, automotive, medical, aeronautical, space and telecomunication systems, household apliances, enterntaiment systems, toys, vending machines, measurent systems, security and identity checks, robotics, logistics, production lines ...

-Most of the times, embedded systems are reactive, that means, they wait for an input, when they have it, they perform some computation, and then it generates an output.
+Most of the times, embedded systems are reactive, that means, they wait for an input, or measure some propierty or signal, and when they have it, they perform some computation, and then it generates an output.
 Than means they can be modelled as an Automata.

-Key design points in an embedded system are:
+Key propierties to take into account into an embedded system are:

 - Dedicated functionality
 - Limited resources.